akhilsb/Velox-MPC/README.md

 $ ./target/release/genconfig --base_port 15000 --client_base_port 19000 --client_run_port 19500 --NumNodes 4 --blocksize 100 --delay 100 --target testdata/hyb_4/ --local true
 ```

+## Running the code
+The protocol takes the following command line arguments.
+- batchsize: ACSS parameter deciding number of secrets to be batched within each ACSS instance.
+- compression_factor: The degree of the polynomial in the multiplication tuple verification phase.
+A higher degree implies lower round complexity but higher computation complexity.

 6. After generating the configuration files, run the script `test.sh` in the scripts folder with the following command line arguments.
 This command starts the protocol with `4` parties.
 ```
-$ ./scripts/test.sh testdata/hyb_4/syncer {num_messages} {batchsize} {compression_factor}
+$ ./scripts/test.sh testdata/hyb_4/syncer {batchsize} {compression_factor}
 ```
+This command reads the messages from the file `broadcast/test-{i}.txt`

 7. Substitute `{num_messages}` with the `k` value, where `k` is the number of messages.
 Example values include `k=256,512,1024...`.
 The `{batchsize}` and `{compression_factor}` parameters tune the protocol for performance.
 Currently, the protocol only takes the number `k` as input.
 It generates a random set of `k` messages for broadcast.
 This can be improved by making the protocol instead take an input from a file. `{batchsize}` decides how many secrets the protocol packs into a single ACSS-Ab instance. `{compression_factor}` is the level of compression in the verification phase.
 Please refer to the paper for more details.